 Yes.
 You will be able to receive Northwood credits for your classes.
-You will need to start working with an academic advisor and the International Programs Office 6 months prior to the start of an exchange program or 3 months prior for a short term Northwood faculty led program to make sure everything works out smoothly.
+You will need to start working with an academic advisor and the International Programs Office six months prior to the start of an exchange program or three months prior for a short-term Northwood faculty-led program to make sure everything works out smoothly.

 Am I eligible to apply to study abroad?

-- Be in your sophomore year or higher, or if a transfer student, have completed at least one term in Northwood.
+- Be in your sophomore year or higher or, if a transfer student, have completed at least one term at Northwood.

-If I am an international student at Northwood University can I still participate in study abroad?
+If I am an international student at Northwood University can I still participate in the Study Abroad program?

 Do I have to speak a foreign language to study abroad?